monsieur7/HTTP_WEB_C/README.md

 -----------------------------------------

-Automatic sensor data collection and display using node.js and python on a raspberry pi zero w
+Automatic sensor data collection and display using c++ on a raspberry pi zero w